MicrosoftDocs/azure-docs-powershell/azps-10.0.0/Az.HDInsight/Add-AzHDInsightClusterIdentity.md

 ```

 ### -ObjectId
-Specifies the Azure AD object ID (a GUID) of the Azure AD Service Principal that represents the cluster.
+Specifies the Microsoft Entra object ID (a GUID) of the Microsoft Entra Service Principal that represents the cluster.
 The cluster will use this when accessing Azure Data Lake Store.

 ```yaml